PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 each Service port.
 The value of this field is mirrored by the corresponding Endpoints and EndpointSlice objects.

-This field follows standard Kubernetes label syntax.
+This field follows standard PlaidCloud label syntax.
 Values should either be [IANA standard service names](https://www.iana.org/assignments/service-names) or domain prefixed names such as `mycompany.com/my-custom-protocol`.

 ## Virtual IPs and service proxies

-Every node in a Kubernetes cluster runs a `kube-proxy`. `kube-proxy` is responsible for implementing a form of virtual IP for `Services` of type other than [`ExternalName`](#externalname).
+Every node in a PlaidCloud cluster runs a `kube-proxy`. `kube-proxy` is responsible for implementing a form of virtual IP for `Services` of type other than [`ExternalName`](#externalname).

 ### Why not use round-robin DNS?

-A question that pops up every now and then is why Kubernetes relies on proxying to forward inbound traffic to backends.
+A question that pops up every now and then is why PlaidCloud relies on proxying to forward inbound traffic to backends.
 What about other approaches?
 For example, would it be possible to configure DNS records that have multiple A values (or AAAA for IPv6), and rely on round-robin name